 When it comes to leveraging AI, high performers are also more mature in their applications.
 While more advanced use cases such as detecting potential CX issues faster, predicting journey or business outcomes and delivering personalized cross-channel experiences are among the top applications of AI for high performers, underperformers are leveraging AI for more basic applications such as chatbots and generating next-best actions.

 Using AI for more advanced, journey-based methods helps high performers succeed and enhances their ability to measure customer journeys and orchestrate exceptional experiences.

 Journey Management and CX Measurement in 2020 and Beyond

 In 2020, there is no debating the importance of customer experience across a wide range of industries.
 Now, the conversation has shifted; business leaders must find a way to overcome their journey management and CX measurement challenges and deliver exceptional customer experiences.

 To do so, customer-centric enterprises are aligning people, processes and technology around customer journeys.
-The most effective CX teams leverage strategies and technologies that advance their ability to monitor and measure experiences and take actions that maximize the success of every journey.
+The most effective CX teams leverage journey-based strategies and software that advance their ability to monitor and measure experiences and take actions that maximize the success of every journey.
 Prioritizing a journey-based approach and investing in resources to mature your measurement program sets the foundation for future success for both your customers and your business.